 Audit and taxes

-Company invoices may protect the business if they receive an audit because they create a paper or electronic record and trail.
+Company invoices may protect the business if they receive an audit by creating a paper or electronic record and trail.
 Detailed business invoices will show the IRS where the company’s money came from should they question tax returns.

 Business invoices may also serve as legal protection because the document can be viewed as proof of an agreement between the company and a buyer on a set price.
 Therefore, invoices may potentially protect the vendor from fraudulent lawsuits, but you should consult with your company’s legal counsel.

 Analyzing invoices can help a company see their customers’ buying patterns, popular products or services, peak buying times, trends and more.
-The data may help the marketing department develop marketing plans and strategies and campaigns that will generate more revenue.
+The data may help the marketing department develop marketing plans, strategies, and campaigns to generate more revenue.
 The data analytics may also help the product team create new products or enhance existing ones.